Casimir energy for spinor fields with $\delta$-shell potentials: Dirac operator and spectral zeta function

-In the interior of the spherical shell, the appropriate cylinder functions to choose are the Bessel functions of the first kind since they are finite at $r=0$.
-This implies that the interior eigenstates are
+The eigenvalues of the Dirac Hamiltonian in the interior region are the real zeroes of $f_{\sigma}(p,R)$. \end{lemma} \begin{proof} In the interior of the spherical shell, the appropriate cylinder functions to choose are the Bessel functions of the first kind since they are finite at $r=0$.
+This implies that the interior eigenstates are given by